 Find out when the next Area Service Committee (ASC) meeting is so a group member can attend and get support.

-The ASC meetings are held approximately every eight weeks.
+The ASC meetings are held approximately every eight or twelve weeks.
 They are a great way to get support and get a sense of the wider NA Fellowship.

 To find out how to get your meeting better known in your area, contact your local NA Public Relations committee for support.
 You can get hold of them through the ASC, or through the regional web commmittee: email@example.com